dashpradeep99/docker-complete-tutorial/4-tutum-basics.md

 1. Navigate to http://hub.docker.com

 2. On the right hand side of the screen supply a unique username, email address 	and password

-Note: Make sure you remember these credentials as you will need them later
+	**Note***: Make sure you remember these credentials as you will need them 	later*

 3. Log into the email account you provided, open the account confirmation email from Docker, and click the link provided in the email.

+#Task 1: Attaching a New Node
+In Tutum Docker Hosts are referred to Nodes.
+In this task we will curl the Tutum  agent on to one of our AWS-based docker hosts.

 **Logging in to Tutum**